S12 (classification): History

 For the 2016 Summer Paralympics in Rio, the International Paralympic Committee had a zero classification at the Games policy.
 This policy was put into place in 2014, with the goal of avoiding last minute changes in classes that would negatively impact athlete training preparations.
 All competitors needed to be internationally classified with their classification status confirmed prior to the Games, with exceptions to this policy being dealt with on a case-by-case basis.

 Sport

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
 Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as follows: "These swimmers can recognise the shape of a hand and have some ability to see.

 There is a large range of vision ability within this class."

 Getting classified

 Internationally, the classification is done by the International Blind Sports Association.
 In Australia, to be classified in this category, athletes contact the Australian Paralympic Committee or their state swimming governing body.
 In the United States, classification is handled by the United States Paralympic Committee on a national level.
 The classification test has three components: "a bench test, a water test, observation during competition."
-American swimmers are assessed by four people: a medical classifier, two general classifier and a technical classifier.
+American swimmers are assessed by four people: a medical classifier, two general classifiers and a technical classifier.